-New blaze flares in Los Angeles County

-ATRICIA FARRELL AIDE and RACHEL URANGA LOS ANGELES DAILY NEWS

-LOS ANGELES - Their resources already spread thin, air and ground crews scrambled Monday afternoon to contain a fast-moving wildfire near Mag-ic Mountain, one of more than a dozen burning across Southern California.
+New blaze flares in Los Angeles County ATRICIA FARRELL AIDE and RACHEL URANGA LOS ANGELES DAILY NEWS LOS ANGELES - Their resources already spread thin, air and ground crews scrambled Monday afternoon to contain a fast-moving wildfire near Mag-ic Mountain, one of more than a dozen burning across Southern California.
 Tens of thousands of residents fled hillside homes in the Santa Clarita Valley, Ventura County and Malibu as exhausted firefighters fought relent-lessly against the ferocious flames.
 Fanned by powerful Santa Ana winds and fueled by tin-der-dry brush, flames raced up hills and across ridgelines co ered by burgeoning housing developments.
-Teams of firefighters shifted from one fire to the next as threats peaked, and water-dropping aircraft criss-crossed the skies.

-the skies.

-"It's nonstop," Los Angeles

-County fire Inspector Sam

-Padilla said.
-"It's been so dry,

-there's been this potential with

-the high winds.
-We saw it today

-what that can do."

-Already battling the 35,500acres Buddessed fire stretching

-Arready battling the 3550-acre Buckweed fire stretching from Agua Dulce to Saugus, fire crews scrambled Monday afternoon when a huge plume was spotted in Valencia, with flames shooting into the skies behind the thrill rides at Magic Mountain.
+Teams of firefighters shifted from one fire to the next as threats peaked, and water-dropping aircraft criss-crossed the skies. the skies.
+"It's nonstop," Los Angeles County fire Inspector Sam Padilla said.
+"It's been so dry, there's been this potential with the high winds.
+We saw it today what that can do."
+Already battling the 35,500acres Buddessed fire stretching Arready battling the 35500-acre Buckweed fire stretching from Agua Dulce to Saugus, fire crews scrambled Monday afternoon when a huge plume was spotted in Valencia, with flames shooting into the skies behind the thrill rides at Magic Mountain.
 Mountain.
-The new blaze, dubbed the

-The new blaze, dubbed the Magic fire, exploded within a few hours to 1,200 acres, forcing some residents on Mallory Drive and Waycott Avenue to evacuate their homes.
+The new blaze, dubbed the The new blaze, dubbed the Magic fire, exploded within a few hours to 1,200 acres, forcing some residents on Mallory Drive and Waycott Avenue to evacuate their homes.
 At the same time, the Ranch fire in Castaic drove toward Piru and beyond, threatening hundreds more homes in Ventura County as well as the Sespe Condor Preserve.
 "It was horrible, the wind, the smell.
 The fire was right behind our house," said 19-year-old Jillian Ibarra, who spent hind our house," said 12-year-old Jillian Ibarra, who spent the night with her family at an American Red Cross evacua-tion center in the Saugus High school gym.
-More than 1,200 firefighters from across the state, aided by SuperScooper aircraft and an army of helicopters, attacked the numerous fingers of the massive Buckweed Fire as gusts up to 60 mph pushed flames to-ward homes.
+More than 1,200 firefighters from across the state, aided by SuperScooper aircraft and an army of helicopters, attacked

+Above, fire crews as the fire cross es Ramblas Pacifico in the Malibu Hills in Malibu.
+DAMIAN DOVARGANES / AP Left, a Super Scooper firefight-ing plane dumps its load of water on a wildfire that started late Monday afternoon, as another plane fol-lows it next to Magic Mountain in Santa Clarita. north of Los Angeles.
+KEVORK DJANSEZIAN / AP the numerous fingers of the massive Buckweed Fire as gusts ing tracts, but unlike Sunday, when 25 homes were destroyed by this fire, none burned Monday.
+Also destroyed was the district office in Saugus for the Angeles National Forest.
+Nine hundred homes and businesses massive buckweed rire as gusts up to 60 mph pushed flames to ward homes.
 By late afternoon it was 20 percent contained.
-About 15,000 Saugus resi-dents were evacuated as flames threatened their hous-
+About 15,000 Saugus residents were evacuated as flames threatened their houslost electricity.

-Above, fire crews as the fire cross es Ramblas Pacifico in the Malibu Hills in Malibu.
-DAMIAN DOVARGANES / AP ing tracts, but unlike Sunday, when 25 homes were destroyed by this fire, none burned Mon-day.

-Left, a Super Scooper firefight-ing plane dumps its load of water on a wildfire that started late Monday afternoon, as another plane fol-lows it next to Magic Mountain in Santa Clarita. north of Los Angeles.
-KEVORK lost electricity.

-DJANSEZIAN / AP

-Also destroyed was the dis-trict office in Saugus for the Angeles National Forest.
-Nine hundred homes and businesses